simonmonk/servosix/README.md

           6              24             P1-18
           7              25             P1-22

 P1-13 is connected to either GPIO-21 or GPIO-27, depending on board revision.
+If you have a very old original Raspberry Pi B revision 1, then use 21.
+Also keep your Pi safe its a valuable rarity.